 In 2013, the two decided to reunite.
 It had been 20 years since their hit single came out and they wanted to celebrate.
 They even still wore their pants backwards, just like the good ol' days.
 Although according to Kelly, he had been wearing them like that since 1991.

-Things took a turn in May, when Chris Kelly was found unconscious in his Atlanta house.
-He had been struggling with drug addiction for years, and when the 34-year-old rapper was found unresponsive people knew right away that it was likely an overdose.
-The toxicology report revealed a mixture of cocaine and heroin in his system, which led to his death.
+Things took a turn that May, when Chris Kelly was found unconscious in his Atlanta house.
+He had been struggling with drug addiction for years, and when the 34-year-old rapper was found unresponsive, many believed right away that it was likely an overdose.
+The toxicology report revealed a mixture of cocaine and heroin was in his system, which led to his death.

 Since then, Smith has also been painting and sketching, sharing them online on his Instagram called Urbane Muse.
 He also sells clothing that he designs.

 While it's truly heartbreaking that Chris "Daddy Mac" Kelly passed away in such a tragic way, it's good to see that his best friend Chris "Mac Daddy" Smith has found a way to continue on without his partner.